aehasan/CS125QuizPrepSpring21/week10/quizPrep.md

 <br>

-What is the Big-O run time of get in a Linked List as opposed to an array-list.
+What is the Big-O run time of ``get`` in a Linked List as opposed to an array-list.
 Do you get why?<br>

-What is the Big-O run time to insert at the beginning or end of a linked list?
+What is the Big-O run time to ``insert`` at the beginning or end of a linked list?
 How about an array list?
 Why?<br>

 Can you draw out how we would insert something into the middle of a linked list?
 What index do we need to walk too? <br>

 You are given a list that appears to have non-constant times for insert.
-Which kind of linked list is it? <br>
+Which kind of list is it?
+LinkedList or ArrayList? <br>